|

 as the type of Southern woman that script was written about and yes,

 she is an Actress, but maybe in that role she just didn't sell me.
-I was
+I

 super disappointed after the movie because I so loved the

-script and thought it was tragically under-appreciated by being a Julia
+script and thought it was tragically under-appreciated by being

-Roberts vehicle.
+a Julia Roberts vehicle.

-I can see where stars pick scripts to further
+I can see where stars pick scripts to further their

-(more about that in my discussion of
+real-life personalities (more about that in my

 Tom Cruise as an Action Movie